Mashfiqur/kong-prototype/README.md

 3. Replace `{fileName}` with the actual filename.
 4. If the file exists in the assets folder inside cdn directory, the service will generate a unique URL for the asset and send as response.
+5. You can hit the generated URL which you will find in the response on the browser or Postman to see the stored file

 ## Additional Notes